Xavier-Lam/wechat-django/docs/guide/oauth.rst

 Setup your own authenticator
 ----------------------------------

-In most case, you will have your own user model in your business instead use our :class:`~wechat_django.models.User` class directly.
+In most cases, you will have your own user model in your business instead use our :class:`~wechat_django.models.User` class directly.
 You need to write and use your own
 `Authenticator <https://www.django-rest-framework.org/api-guide/authentication/>`_.